\n\n

 Ask for a specialist referral if you haven’t had one

-NICE guidance recommends referral to a paediatric continence service when first-line treatments have failed or when bedwetting is complex.
-If you have tried both alarm therapy and desmopressin without meaningful benefit, you are past the point of first-line management.
-A referral is appropriate, and you are entitled to ask for one.
-If you’ve already been to a clinic, My Child Has Been to the Bedwetting Clinic and Was Discharged Without Being Dry is directly relevant to your situation.
+NICE guidance recommends referral to a paediatric continence service if first-line treatments fail or if bedwetting is complex.
+If both alarm therapy and desmopressin have been tried without benefit, requesting a referral is appropriate.
+If already seen at a clinic, [My Child Has Been to the Bedwetting Clinic and Was Discharged Without Being Dry](https://www.sleepsecurenights.com/my-child-has-been-to-the-bedwetting-clinic-and-was-discharged-without-being-dry/) is relevant.

 Revisit combination approaches

-For children who have partial response to one treatment, combining alarm therapy with desmopressin has evidence behind it and is sometimes more effective than either approach alone.
-If desmopressin is partly working but not resolving things completely, Desmopressin Is Partly Working But There Are Still Wet Nights: What to Add covers what can be added or adjusted.
+For partial responders, combining alarm therapy with desmopressin can be more effective.
+If desmopressin helps but does not fully resolve wet nights, [Desmopressin Is Partly Working But There Are Still Wet Nights: What to Add](https://www.sleepsecurenights.com/desmopressin-is-partly-working-but-there-are-still-wet-nights-what-to-add/) discusses options.

 Consider whether practical management needs updating

-If night changes are leaving you depleted, I Am Exhausted From Night Changes: How Other Parents Manage Without Burning Out has specific strategies for reducing the physical and emotional toll.
+If [night changes](https://www.sleepsecurenights.com/category/night-management/night-changes/) are exhausting, [I Am Exhausted From Night Changes: How Other Parents Manage Without Burning Out](https://www.sleepsecurenights.com/i-am-exhausted-from-night-changes-how-other-parents-manage-without-burning-out/) offers strategies.

 When to Be Urgently Concerned

-Most worsening bedwetting is still benign — developmental, stress-related, or treatment-mismatched.
-But some patterns warrant prompt medical attention:
+Most worsening bedwetting is benign — developmental, stress-related, or treatment-mismatched.
+But some signs require prompt medical attention:

-- Excessive thirst and high urine volumes (a possible sign of diabetes)
+– Excessive thirst and high urine volume (possible diabetes)

-- Neurological symptoms — changes in gait, bladder and bowel simultaneously affected
+– Neurological symptoms like gait changes or bladder and bowel issues

-If any of these are present, see a GP promptly rather than waiting for a scheduled review.
+If any of these occur, see a GP promptly.

 A Note on Perspective

-If you are carrying the stress of this alongside everything else, Managing Bedwetting Stress as a Family: What Really Helps is worth reading — not because the situation is your fault, but because sustained pressure without support is hard on everyone.
+If stress is overwhelming, [Managing Bedwetting Stress as a Family: What Really Helps](https://www.sleepsecurenights.com/managing-bedwetting-stress-as-a-family-what-really-helps/) provides helpful strategies — not because of fault, but because sustained pressure without support is hard.

 Next Steps in Summary

-- Distinguish worsening from non-improvement — they point in different directions.
+1. Distinguish worsening from non-improvement — they require different responses.

-- Request specialist referral if first-line treatments have failed — this is within NICE guidance.
+3. Request specialist referral if treatments have failed.

-- Seek urgent review if any red-flag symptoms are present.
+6. Seek urgent review if red-flag symptoms are present.

-Bedwetting getting worse despite treatment is a signal to change the approach — not to persist with what isn’t working.
-You have not run out of options, but the next steps are clinical rather than product-based.
-Push for the medical review you need, and use practical management to protect sleep and dignity while you do.
+Worsening bedwetting despite treatment signals a need to change approach — not to persist with ineffective methods.
+You are not out of options; the next steps involve clinical assessment and targeted management.
+Seek the medical review you need and use practical strategies to support sleep and dignity in the meantime.